rpdelaney/l4d2-tourney-rules/rules.md

 The participants agree that the matches may be casted according to the usual process.

+### 6.6 Substitutions

+In a Home / Away match, you must use the same 4 players in both games.

 ## Section 7: Exploits

 ### 7.1 AI pathing exploits